 - Synthesize any sequence specified by the template strand.

-- Use dNTPs to synthesize new DNA.
+- Use dNTPs for synthesizing new DNA.

-- Require a primer to initiate synthesis.
+- Require an RNA primer to initiate DNA synthesis.

 - They are associated with a number of other proteins.

 - DNA polymerase has an error-correcting activity.
 This activity is known as proofreading.